blouyakis/emt_basic/module_4_test.md

 ### Q61 🟢
 **Front**
-80-year-old female side-impact MVC, bowel sounds in left chest.
-Management?
+An 80-year-old female was the restrained driver of a car that was struck directly in the driver's side door.
+There is 10 inches of intrusion, and she complains of upper abdominal pain and difficulty breathing.
+She has equal chest wall expansion, and you auscultate diminished breath sounds and bowel sounds in the base of her left lung.
+You should:
 · Bulky chest dressing · Bandage chest · Left-side position · **Administer high-flow oxygen**

 **Back**